NolanNicholson/GunCon2-MiSTer/README.md

 - Genesis (Menacer, Justifier): **Okay.** You may need to brighten your screen for some games.

-- PSX: Basic GunCon emulation has been implemented, but the horizontal scale is not correct due to resource constraints.
-The MiSTer executable in this repo contains a patch that corrects any lightgun-type inputs being sent to the PSX.
-  With this calibration, performance is good overall, though there are some detection issues when shooting at dark areas of the screen.
+- PSX: Performance is good overall, though there are some detection issues when shooting at dark areas of the screen.

   Note: The GunCon in the PSX core uses the following buttons from the standard gamepad: